aforemny/elm-mdc/README.md

 ### Other projects using Elm-mdl

-Check [reference implementations page](REFERENCE_IMPLEMENTATIONS.md) to see a list of projects that are using Elm-mdl.
+Check out the [users page](USERS.md) for a list of projects using elm-mdl.

 ### Contribute